Blog > Incomplete Autocomplete: ChatGPT and GitHub Copilot

 One aspect of this is for the legal liabilities of what these models produce.
 If Copilot introduces code that has a severe security vulnerability, is it GitHub's fault?
 Probably not, since the engineer that decided to use the suggestion is the one at fault, the same way that copying StackOverflow posts that may be incorrect doesn't put StackOverflow at liability.

 But there is an interesting question here as to what parts of this a company owns and is able to use.
-If a model is trained on publicly available data, that is free to use for commerical purposes, that seems doable.
+If a model is trained on publicly available data, that is free to use for commercial purposes, that seems doable.
 If a model is trained for nonprofit uses, that might seem sketch in some cases if the underlying input data is not publicly availably or free to use, but there's some hesitation since the purpose is ultimately nonprofit.

 There's currently a lawsuit being filed against Copilot that claims the model "relies on unprecedented open-source software piracy".
 The lawsuit is still developing, and is likely to have implications on the whole of generative AI and may potentially set precedent for the future as well.
 Similar claims have been made on other generative AI, such as against Lensa.
 Lensa creates AI images given a series of images about yourself, for a fee.
 But the underlying images used to train the model are largely taken from artists across a variety of media, with no portion of the proceeds going to them or any agreement to use their media.
 And, of course, this raises ethical questions.